 We're Fighting for their survival.

-For 25 years, the International Rhino Foundation has championed the survival of the world’s rhinos through conservation and research.
+Since 1989, the International Rhino Foundation has championed the survival of the world’s rhinos through conservation and research.
 We do what it takes to ensure that rhinos survive for future generations.

 Based in the U.S., we operate on-the-ground programs in all areas of the world where rhinos live in the wild.
 In five countries across two continents, we support viable populations of the five remaining rhino species and the communities that coexist with them.